Chart Color Schemes

 Oakleigh East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Oakleigh East has a high level of cultural diversity, with 48.7% of its population born overseas and 54.4% speaking a language other than English at home.
-Christianity is the main religion in Oakleigh East, comprising 49.9% of its population.
-Judaism is overrepresented in Oakleigh East compared to Greater Melbourne, making up 0.8% of the population versus 0.4%.
+Oakleigh East has high cultural diversity, with 48.7% of its population born overseas and 54.4% speaking a language other than English at home.
+Christianity is the main religion in Oakleigh East, comprising 49.9% of people.
+Judaism is overrepresented compared to Greater Melbourne, making up 0.8% versus 1.0%.

 Frequently Asked Questions - Diversity